Discover the 10 oldest cities in the world.

 7. Athens, Greece

-The capital and largest city of Greece, Athens, is also its oldest city.
-Looking at the ancient architecture that has remained intact here, you can almost imagine what ancient Greece must have looked like.
+Athens, the capital and largest city of Greece, is also its oldest city.
+Looking at the well-preserved ancient architecture, you can almost imagine what ancient Greece used to look like.
 Athens is also a great place to visit for history buffs.

 23546-lodging-athens-greece-lghoz